MBeshVignesh/AI-Financial-Data-Validation-Engine/README.md

 ## Key Design Decisions

-- `pandas` first: the MVP uses dataframe-based logic because the required validations are transparent, easy to test, and simple to port to SQL or Spark later.
+- `pandas` first: the MVP uses dataframe-based logic because the required validations are transparent, easy to test, and straightforward to port to SQL or Spark later.
+- Direct workbook parsing: uploaded source and target files are parsed in memory instead of relying on persisted normalized CSVs just to run validation.
 - SQLite for run state: report metadata is persisted locally without introducing external infrastructure.
-- Chroma plus local Nomic embeddings: retrieval stays fully local while producing much stronger semantic matches for mappings, rules, notes, and prior exceptions.
+- Chroma plus local Nomic embeddings: retrieval stays local while producing stronger semantic matches for mappings, rules, notes, and prior exceptions.
+- Strict local embedding path: if the local Nomic model or persistent Chroma setup is unavailable, the app now fails loudly instead of falling back to weaker embeddings.
 - Ollama as an optional reasoning layer: validation outcomes are deterministic, while summarization and explanation can use `llama3.2` when available.
 - Shared services for API and UI: FastAPI and Streamlit call the same workflow layer so behavior stays aligned.